WHAT IS TITLE INSURANCE?

 A title search is the process of searching public records for debts, legal judgements, and other potential defects that would prevent you from securing clear title to your property.
 Some of the items reviewed in a title search include: prior deeds, mortgages, divorce decrees, court judgments, delinquent taxes, and child support payments.
 Covenants, conditions, and other types of easements are also examined.

 According to the American Land Title Association (ALTA), title problems consistently arise in more one third of all real estate transactions in the US.
 These problems need to be “cleared” before the deal can close.
-When Lighthouse Title discovers an issue, we take care of it —typically without you even knowing about it.
-If the problem is not easily resolved then you will be notified while we work toward a resolution.
+When Land Title Professionals discovers an issue, we take care of it —typically without you even knowing about it.
+If the problem is not easily resolved then you will be notified while we work toward a successful resolution.

 WHAT ARE COMMON PROBLEMS WITH TITLE?